June 21, 2025 (5mo ago) — last updated November 5, 2025 (14d ago)

 Two people sitting across from each other at a wooden table, engaged in a deep and reflective conversation, with soft light coming from a nearby window.

 Some blind spots are invisible from the inside.
-Asking people you trust for specific feedback gives you data you can’t collect yourself.
+Asking trusted people for specific feedback gives you data you can’t collect yourself.
 Many leaders think they are self-aware, but only a small percentage truly are2.

 How to Ask for Useful Feedback